byte4RR4Y/nmcli-kodi-addon/README.md

 it should work with all debian based linux distributions if 'nmcli'-command is availible.

-this only works with network-manager installed
+this only works with 'network-manager' installed

 Requirements:
 --------------------------------------------------